2008 United States presidential election in Georgia: Analysis

 In terms of the margin, McCain won a quite narrow victory, capturing 52.23% of the popular vote to Democrat Barack Obama's 47.02% popular vote.
 This margin was significantly lower than that in 2004 when George W. Bush carried this state by a 17% margin, winning 58% of the popular vote to John Kerry's 41%.
 Obama won huge victories in the two most populous counties, DeKalb County and Fulton County which contains the state capital and largest city of Atlanta, which contributed to his popular vote percentage.
 He also made significant inroads in Atlanta's normally heavily Republican suburbs.
 For instance, Obama lost Cobb County by nine points compared to Kerry's 25-point loss.
 Obama lost Gwinnett County by 11 points compared to a 33-point loss for Kerry.
 Aside from native son Jimmy Carter sweeping every county in the state in 1976, a Democrat hadn't won either county since 1960, and would not do so until Hillary Clinton in 2016.
 However, McCain piled up the votes in the more rural northern and southeastern parts of the state (well over 70% in some cases) which gave him the edge and ultimate win.
 These two areas were among the first regions of Georgia to turn Republican; the old-line Southern Democrats in these areas began splitting their tickets as early as the 1950s, and some areas of north Georgia are among the few ancestrally Republican areas of the South.
+Webster County in the southwest of the state flipped to McCain, making Obama the first Democrat to win the White House without carrying the county.